 Susanna Andersson works as a regulatory specialist on the safety of food contact materials.
 As a specialist within the organisation Normpack she provides legal guidance in the assessment of food contact materials and gives trainings within the field.
 Susanna has a background in the paper and board industry and has a M.Sc. in ecotoxicology.

 Thomas Hilling, General Manager, HAVER Institute

-Thomas Hilling studies mechanical and process engineering at the University of Bielefeld in Germany.
+Thomas Hilling studied mechanical and process engineering at the University of Bielefeld in Germany.
 He worked for six years as a process engineer within the Cemex group before joining HAVER&BOECKER 24 years ago.
 After several years of working in the development of packaging machines, Thomas is now responsible for the global application and sales support.